Exploring Language Model Generalization in Low-Resource Extractive QA: Experiments and Results

 \paragraph*{Findings}

 Firstly, from Table \ref{tab:SS_Res} we see an interesting connection between RoBERTa and Falcon.
-While both are different styles of models, each report consistently high scores across all words and senses.
-In fact, intra/inter-sense similarity scores for Falcon never falls below 0.97 for any dataset.
+While both are different styles of models, each reports consistently high scores across all words and senses.
+Intra/inter-sense similarity scores for Falcon never falls below 0.97 for any dataset.
 This is concerning as it indicates that it fails to recognize differences in word usage across domains.
 While RoBERTa also shows higher similarity scores, it discriminates senses to a better extent (lower inter-sense scores).

 We question if there is a common link between the two to explain the high similarity scores and find that both models rely on the same tokenization scheme, i.e., byte-level BPE (Byte-Pair Encoding) an algorithm which treats individual bytes as tokens \cite{sennrich-etal-2016-neural}.
-On the other hand, Platypus, Mistral, Gemma use better SentencePiece BPE \cite{kudo-richardson-2018-sentencepiece} which does not assume that words are space separated.
+On the other hand, Platypus, Mistral, and Gemma use better SentencePiece BPE \cite{kudo-richardson-2018-sentencepiece} which does not assume that words are space-separated.

 The impact of tokenization on performance is a non-trivial issue particularly when dealing with out-of-vocabulary words as shown in \citet{soler2024impact} which extends to OOD senses.
 In fact, as shown by \citet{bostrom2020byte}, straight BPE schemes are inferior to Unigram tokenization \cite{kudo-2018-subword} which in turn is not used in isolation, but coupled with SentencePiece to form the basis for tokenizers for newer models.
-Additionally, it is shown by \citet{bostrom2020byte} that the latter mode of tokenization actually leads to better performance for QA tasks.
+Additionally, it is shown by \citet{bostrom2020byte} that the latter mode of tokenization leads to better performance for QA tasks.
 All of this explains why Platypus, Gemma and Mistral show greater semantic awareness than Falcon and RoBERTa and by extension why Platypus, on average, outperforms Falcon across all datasets (c.f.
 Table \ref{tab:dec_zs}).
 Finally, while encoders show higher similarity scores than decoders it does not imply that they are worse at sense discrimination.
-In fact, BERT consistently shows high intra-sense and low inter-sense similarity indicating a greater degree of sense separation.
+BERT consistently shows high intra-sense and low inter-sense similarity indicating a greater degree of sense separation.